rairulyle/Sunshine-AutoDisplaySwitch/README.md

 ## Sunshine Host Display Switcher for Moonlight Streaming

-This script changes your host display as soon as the client starts streaming, such as when you only want to have your primary display turned on while streaming.
+This script changes your host display mode as soon as the client starts streaming, allowing you to have only your primary display turned on while streaming.
+The display mode is also configurable using the `config.txt` file.

 ### Requirements